Operation Soberanía: Argentine plan

 No Argentine official documents or statements concerning the planning of the war of aggression against Chile have been released.
-But so many individual accounts exist among the Argentine ranks that the existence of a plan has not been disputed.
+But there have been so many individual accounts from the Argentine ranks that the existence of a plan has not been disputed.

 The Argentine Government planned to first occupy the islands around Cape Horn and then, in a second phase, either to stop or continue hostilities according to the Chilean reaction.
 Argentina had already drafted a declaration of war.
 An Argentine complaint in the UN Security Council over Chile's military occupation of the disputed islands was to precede the attack.

 Rubén Madrid Murúa in "La Estrategia Nacional y Militar que planificó Argentina, en el marco de una estrategia total, para enfrentar el conflicto con Chile el año 1978", ("Memorial del Ejército de Chile", Edición Nº 471, Santiago, Chile, 2003, S. 54-55), stated that the Argentine General Staff planned the operation under the name "Planeamiento Conjunto de Operaciones Previstas contra Chile".

 The Argentines planned amphibious landings to seize the islands southwards of the Beagle Channel, along with massive land-based attacks: